Diary of Ebenezer 'Edward' Barron, 1901 - Part 5

 it & stripped myself of

-everything & got into sopping
+every thing & got into sopping

 wet blankets which I

-think was the better of the
+think was the best better of the

-two evils - Freinds forget
+two evils - Friends forget

 that we often have to take